theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 We normally focus on "What is fair to me?", we never talk about what is fair for the other side.
 So it is common that the other side ends up frustrated.

-Has anyone ever said "No, no, this is unfair to you, lets not do this."?
+Has anyone ever said "No, no, this is unfair to you, let's not do this."?

 Don't be fair, build common meaning.
 Things need to make sense to both sides.
 When you look for fairness, you just see the world from your perspective.